One Exercise Fixed My 15% Power Imbalance

 • Core: Provides stability and prevents rotation

-• Ankle stabilizers: Balance on single leg requires significant ankle work
+• Ankle stabilizers: Balance on a single leg requires significant ankle work—I had no idea how weak my ankles were until I started these

 Proper Form: Step by Step